December 18, 2019

 6 Product Trends That Defined 2019

-Against the background of climate disaster and political uncertainty, the year's design releases reflect a cultural desire for calm and familiarity.
+Against the background of climate disaster and political uncertainty, the year’s design trends reflect a cultural desire for calm and familiarity.

 Every event in 2019 has taken place against the backdrop of global anxiety about climate change.
 Sparked by a United Nations report last year that gave humanity roughly a decade to get its act together, the low thrum of worry and guilt has run through this year, erupting in worldwide protests in September.
 Political instability and inaction have increased the tension.